LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Limitations and Conclusions

 \section{Limitations and Conclusions}

-\textbf{Limitations.} As shown in Fig.~\ref{fig:limitation}, our method produces lower point density in surfaces parallel to the camera ray, or areas between layers.
-This is due to the inherent limitation of layered intersections and can be alleviated by post-processing.
-As a deterministic approach, our method is sensitive to limited information, \eg, producing degraded results if a small area of observation is given.
-Meanwhile, our dataset is currently limited in diversity and scale, and we plan to extend the data for outdoor scenes in future work.

-\textbf{Conclusions.} We present a new approach for single-view geometric reasoning from a single image.
-By representing the unseen geometry with layered intersections of rays and surfaces, our method allows for view-aligned, complete geometric reasoning in an efficient manner.
+\textbf{Conclusions.} We present a new approach for single-view geometric reasoning in one feed-forward pass.
+By representing the unseen geometry with layered intersections of rays and surfaces, our method allows for view-aligned, complete geometric reasoning efficiently.
 This unifies object- and scene-level reconstruction and demonstrates notable improvements over existing methods.